SEAME-pt/contents-2025/01_SwArchitecture4Automotive/README.md

 By completing this module, you will:

 * Defined proper module requirements using the TSF framework.
-* Successfully integrate hardware (speedometer) with a microcontroller via I²C.
+* Successfully integrate hardware (speedometer) with a STM32U585AI microcontroller within the B-U585I-IOT02A development board via I²C.
 * Use Eclipse ThreadX RTOS for efficient real-time data processing.
 * Apply standardized communication protocols (COVESA and uProtocol) for structured and reliable data transfer.
 * Develop a responsive and user-friendly instrument cluster UI using the Qt Framework.